 When approaching Grand Turk, my first impression was, ‘wow, it’s flat and dry.’
 After seeing so many tropical Caribbean Islands with super green foliage and hills if not mountains, Grand Turk certainly provided a different sight.

-Sailing along the coast we had to keep quite a distance between the boat and the shore due to low depths and an abundance of rocks.
-From our viewpoint, we could see the blue Atlantic Ocean met with a long sliver of white sand, low green trees and inconspicuous properties dotting the coast.
-Aside from one large apartment complex there was a row of homes near the main town with restaurants and small accommodations houses dotted along the coast.
+Sailing along the coast we had to keep quite a distance between the boat and the shore due to the low depths and an abundance of rocks.
+From our viewpoint, we could see the blue Atlantic Ocean met with a long sliver of white sand, low green trees, and inconspicuous properties dotting the coast.
+Aside from one large apartment complex, there was a row of homes near the main town with restaurants and small accommodations houses dotted along the coast.

-The only landmark that really caught my eye was a ugly cellphone tower half way down the island
+The only landmark that really caught my eye was an ugly cellphone tower halfway down the island

 Within a short time, Simon was back.
 No luck – everything on the Cruise Ship Dock was locked up!